bertrik/ttnhabbridge/README.md

 * go to directory workspace/gradle
 * type 'gradlew eclipse' and watch dependencies being downloaded from the internet
 * start Eclipse, using the 'workspace' directory as workspace
+* under perspective 'SVN repository exploring' add the URL of this project
 * import all sub-projects into the workspace

 Steps to create a release: